alexcol123/turo/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-voy Readme line 2908
+voy Readme line 3671

 TO DO

--- fix faveorit toggle button and favorite toggle form

--- vehicle page only id
+-- deploy
 -- edit vehicle
 -- make favorite work

--- add rating
+-- add rating - in page and in card

 -- property rating

+-- add map dinamyc on  single car page --  README 3590 in order to do that i need to add  state and county to   Vehicle -- do lazu loadin to map

 --AFTER IM DONE WITH VEHICLE RENTAL, ADD TO SCHEMA , CITY , COUNTY AND STATE , SO THAT I CAN NAROW SEARCH BY CITY OR STATE - LIKE CHAO CHARLES DID